GoKo-Son626/lava-webserver-riscv/ADDING_PHYSICAL_DEVICE.md

 This is a cheap infrastructure as compared to a PDU, rack etc. for testing.

+Connect the RUN pin of the Raspberry pi 5 with the pin A0 of the arduino nano.
+Connect the ground of the raspberry pi 5 with the ground of Arduino nano.

+Connect the serial adapter with raspberry pi according to suitable connections of jumper wire (i.e. TX of raspberry pi 5 with RX of serial adapter and RX of serial adapter with TX of raspberry pi 5 and GND to GND).

 ### Configuring the arduino

 Since LAVA expects a command that can be run in the Linux in which it is running for reboot/power on/power off, so we will have to use arduino through command line.
 For that, you must install `arduino-cli` (I have added arduino-cli compiled for x86 in [arduino](/arduino/) folder ot this repository)